Ken Solow, CFP®, CLU® ChFC®

 When the market collapsed in 2008, Pinnacle’s new strategy paid off, and client portfolios were protected from most of the carnage.
 Knowing that his own experience would be beneficial to other advisors, Ken decided to write a book explaining both Pinnacle’s reasons for embracing Tactical Asset Allocation and the firm’s method for staying ahead of the market.
 “I didn’t know how to type, so I took Mavis Bacon’s online typing course for a few weeks.
 When that was finished, I started writing, and worked on the book from 10pm to 2am every night.”
 The result — Buy and Hold is Dead (Again): The Case for Active Portfolio Management in Dangerous Markets — was published in May 2009.

 Since then, the popularity of Tactical Asset Allocation has grown, along with dissatisfaction over the investment establishment’s Buy And Hold approach, and Ken is happy to have played a significant role in that ongoing paradigm shift.
-These days, when he’s not speaking or writing, he spends his time with Chief Investment Strategist Rick Vollaro and Pinnacle’s Investment Team as they continue to guide client portfolios through the tumultuous market.
+These days, when he’s not speaking or writing, he spends his time with Chief Investment Officer Rick Vollaro and Pinnacle’s Investment Team as they continue to guide client portfolios through the tumultuous market.
 “I experience huge satisfaction in watching the investment team,” he says.
 “I remember when they were finding their way as newcomers in the business.
 Now, they’re as good as it gets.
 They could go up against any analyst in the country.”